 Geologic Information Center

-Effective Tuesday, February 23, 2021, our Bookstore and Mineral Museum will re-open in a limited capacity and have returned to normal business hours: 9AM - 5PM Monday through Friday, and 10AM - 3PM on weekends.
+Our Mineral Museum and Bookstore have reopened in a limited capacity and have returned to normal business hours: 9AM - 5PM Monday through Friday, and 10AM - 3PM on weekends.
 Our other facilities are currently open by appointment only, and will fully re-open as soon as permitted by state and university policy.
 Mineral and rock identification can be done by appointment only.
 Access to the Geologic Information Center (GIC) materials is also by appointment only.
 Our staff can be reached via email or by phone.
 Please contact us if you have any questions about visiting.

 Bookstore and Information: 575-835-5490

 Geological Archives Coordinator:

 The Geologic Information Center (GIC) is a specialized library and archive focusing on geologic data relating to New Mexico's mining and petroleum industries, mineral and water resources, and geology.
 The library also contains a variety of unpublished mine reports, maps and all Bureau open-file reports.
 The main focus of the library is to locate and obtain geologic data relating to New Mexico's rich history of mining, petroleum exploration, and geology.

 The center is funded entirely by the Bureau of Geology as part of our public-service function.
 Since its founding in 1982, the GIC library has expanded to include more than 5,000 maps, approximately 5,000 reports and publications, more than 2,000 photographs, and approximately 1,200 theses and dissertations.
 Documents are available for use during normal business hours.
 However, original materials are not available for loan and certain restrictions apply to rare or fragile documents.

 The public is encouraged to use the facilities and resources of the GIC.
 Our Geologic Bibliography for New Mexico can be used to search for specific publications or items of general interest.